Last modified: 18 March 2023

 Contains scripts related to syntax highlighting |

-You can view your current runtimepath
+, and you can view your current runtimepath

 with :echo &runtimepath